korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 Car car; // = new Car();
 ```

-We haven't included the rest (= new Car();) part.
+We haven't included the rest (= new Car();)
+Part.
 Already, IntelliJ is saying, "Variable car may not have been initialized,"
 where we are attempting to call the setter method, on the car variable.
 You can't use an uninitialized variable, which car is,
 because we haven't assigned any object reference to it.
-But now, consider what happens, if we instead assign null, to a car:
+But now, consider what happens, if we instead assign null to a car:

 ```java
 Car car = null; // = new Car();